 Just started your own business?
-Congrats and welcome to the world of being your own boss!
-According to Statistics Canada, you can now count yourself among the other 2.7 million Canadians who are living the self-employed dream.
+Congratulations!
+According to Statistics Canada, you can now count yourself among the other 2.9 million Canadians who are living the self-employed dream.

 Do I have to register for GST/HST?

-If your business will collect over $30,000 in revenue a year, you’ll be required to charge and remit GST/HST.
-But let’s say your business is a part-time gig, it might stay under that threshold and you’d then be considered a “small supplier”.
+If your business is a part-time gig, or you don’t earn more than $30,000 per year in revenue yet, you’d be considered a “small supplier” and won’t need to charge your clients for GST/HST.
 If business picks up, or you decide to take the plunge and go at it full-time, you’ll need to start charging these taxes.

 When should I start charging GST/HST?

-If your business generates more than $30,000 in income In the current calendar quarter, you’ll need to start collecting GST/HST from your clients.
+If your business generates more than $30,000 in income, you’ll need to start collecting GST/HST from your clients.
 Here are four scenarios:

 Scenario 1: You get a GST/HST number right away.

-The first one is simple.
-You have a sense of how much revenue you’ll make, so decide to become a GST/HST registrant right when you start your business.
-You’re already expecting to exceed the $30,000 threshold at some point in the near future, and you’ll want to receive any GST/HST paid back from the government on your business expenses, especially those high startup costs.
+If you have a sense of how much revenue you’ll make, you might decide to become a GST/HST registrant as soon as you start your business.
+This applies to you if you’re expecting to exceed the $30,000 threshold at some point in the near future.
+You’ll want to receive any GST/HST paid back from the government on your business expenses, especially start-up costs.

 Scenario 2: You make $30,000 in a period of 90 days.

-So, you’re thinking you’ll be a small supplier, but then business goes through the roof and you end up making more than $30,000 in a specific three-month period (a.k.a. a quarter).
-In this case, the day the sale goes through that took you over that $30,000 threshold is the day you cease to be a small supplier.
+Sometimes, you think you’ll be a small supplier, but then your business takes off and you make more than $30,000 in a specific three-month period (also known as a quarter).
+In this case, the day the sale goes through that took you over the $30,000 threshold is the day you’re no longer considered a small supplier.
 You have to charge GST/HST on the sale that put you over the $30,000 limit, and on any sales after that, even if you haven’t registered yet.
-You’ll have 29 days to register for a GST/HST number with the government from the day of that special sale.
+You’ll have 29 days to register for a GST/HST number with the government from the day of that sale.

 Scenario 3: Slowly but surely, you make over $30,000.